antimof/UxPlay/README.txt

 window on screen-sharing applications such as Zoom) on a host running Linux, macOS, or other unix (and now also Microsoft Windows).
 UxPlay supports Apple's AirPlay2 protocol using "Legacy Pairing", but some features are missing.
-(Details of what is publically known about Apple's AirPlay 2 protocol can be found [here](https://openairplay.github.io/airplay-spec/), [here](https://github.com/SteeBono/airplayreceiver/wiki/AirPlay2-Protocol)
+(Details of what is publicly known about Apple's AirPlay 2 protocol can be found [here](https://openairplay.github.io/airplay-spec/), [here](https://github.com/SteeBono/airplayreceiver/wiki/AirPlay2-Protocol)